 The Bottle Shape

 Some babies will want a bottle that feels familiar to the breast.
-A wide neck bottle or a breast-like shaped bottle can be helpful with this transition. is ergonomically similar to the breast.
+Because of this, a wide-neck bottle or a breast-like shaped bottle can be helpful with this transition since it is ergonomically similar to the breast.

 The Nipple Type

-If you look at the different bottle nipples you will notice that there are different sizes and shapes.
-The nipples that are most similar to mom’s nipple are the ones that we encourage you to try first.
+If you look at the different bottle nipples, you will notice different sizes and shapes.
+The nipples that are most similar to mom’s nipples are what we encourage you to try first.
 This will increase the chances of baby not refusing the breast or the bottle when switching back and forth.
 We suggest trying a wide-neck nipple base since that most closely resembles a mother’s breast.

-Good venting is very important in a baby bottle because it reduces the amount of air a baby swallows.
-The less air that goes inside baby’s tummy the better.
-When they swallow too much air it can cause gas pains and increase colic.
+Good venting is important in a baby bottle because it reduces the amount of air a baby swallows.
+The less air that goes inside baby’s tummy, the better.
+When they swallow too much air, it can cause gas pains and increase colic.